technosophos/draft-brigade/README.md

 ```

 The `index.js` file is pre-configured for rapidly creating an HTTP/HTTPS Brigade gateway.
 Inside of the `index.js` file, you will find instructions for modifying it to suit your needs.

+## Node Starter

+The `node` starter pack is an opinionated Node.js application.